-White chocolate usually contains only cacao butter, vanilla flavor and sugar.
-Because cacao butter only contains trace amounts of the theobromine, it is less toxic for mice, however, it can still kill a pet mouse.
+White chocolate usually contains only cacao butter, vanilla flavor, and sugar.
+Because cacao butter only contains trace amounts of theobromine, it is less toxic for mice, however, it can still kill a pet mouse.

 So, don’t feed your pet mice white chocolate, because they can die.

 As a pet mouse owner, I know that it can be tempting to give in to those big, adorable eyes and offer a small piece of chocolate as a treat.
 However, it’s important to remember that chocolate is toxic to mice, and even a small amount can be deadly.
 So, what are some safe alternative treats for mice?

 - Fresh Fruits and Vegetables: Mice love fresh fruits and vegetables, and they are a great source of vitamins and minerals.
 Some good options include apples, bananas, carrots, and leafy greens.

 - Cooked Grains: Cooked grains like rice and oats are also safe for mice to eat.
 You can mix in some fresh fruit or vegetables for a tasty and healthy treat.